UPDATED: APRIL 19, 2023 | 3 MIN READ

 These changes are in response to annual dog bite rates for a given breed.
 Your dog may be considered “safe” this year, only to land on your insurer’s blacklist the next year.

-Since there will be more bites from common breeds than from rare ones, friendly black labs end up getting lumped in with half-wolf hybrids.
+Since there will be more bites from common breeds than from rare ones, friendly black labs get lumped in with half-wolf hybrids.

 Many dog owners have overturned breed-specific bans in recent years in court.
 However, these bans were city and county ordinances.
 They’re typically ruled illegal because they violate the Equal Protection Clause of the US Constitution.

 However, the Equal Protection Clause only applies to the government.
-Since insurance companies are private businesses, they’re free to refuse coverage for almost any reason.
+Since insurance companies are private businesses, they can refuse coverage for almost any reason.

 There are a few exceptions; Michigan and Pennsylvania both have state laws that ban blacklisting, so if you live in either of these states, you’re good to go.
 While Massachusetts doesn’t ban blacklisting, the state’s FAIR insurance plan will provide homeowners with any breed of dog coverage.